 Tip 3: Inspect the furnace

-Tip 4: Clear out the clutter
+Tip 4: Clear out clutter

-Tip 5: Stock up on cold weather supplies
+Tip 5: Stock up on supplies